 In tests we give the scores A, B and C. The colours have the following meaning in labelling tests:

 ‘A’ – The product is a good choice.
 It does not contain a number of hazardous substances.

 ‘B’ – Be observant.
 The product is free from a number of hazardous substances, but it contains perfume or substances that may affect the environment.
-You may choose to avoid the yellow products if you want to minimise the risk of fragrance allergy and take maximum account of the environment.
+You may choose to avoid the B products if you want to minimise the risk of fragrance allergy and take maximum account of the environment.

 ‘C’ - The product is not recommended.
 It contains hazardous substances, eg substances suspected of being endocrine disrupting.
 The substances are usually permitted for use and each product is not harmful in itself, but they contribute to your overall exposure to hazardous substances.